-Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG 100 C or MMCG 100 C or ACG 101 C or MMCG 101 C or ACG 102 C or MMCG 102 C or ACG 103 C or MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
-This course focuses on the Macintosh generation of Postscript (vector) images for the integration into desktop publishing/page layout software and as stand-alone images allowing high resolution output.
+Corequisite: Concurrent enrollment in ACG 199 C. Advisory: ACG/MMCG 100 C or ACG/MMCG 101 C or ACG/MMCG 102 C or ACG/MMCG 103 C and ART 120 C or by consent of instructor pending portfolio review.
+This course focuses on the Macintosh generation of Postscript (vector) images for integration into desktop publishing/page layout software and as stand-alone images allowing high resolution output.
 The course offers the professional artist basic Macintosh skills needed for employment and/or advancement. \$15.00 Laboratory Fee - PAYABLE AT REGISTRATION.